 Interview with Sarah Plested – Open Learning Garden Design Student of the Year 2016

 Sarah Plested, owner of Bramley Apple Design, was our Student of the Year 2016 for the Open Learning Garden Design Diploma.
-We caught up with Sarah at the end of last year to find out what she has been up to since graduating.
+We caught up with Sarah three years on to find out what she has been up to since graduating.

 What were you doing before KLC and why did you decide to study with the school?